Temple of Antoninus and Faustina

-The Temple of Antoninus and Faustina was an ancient Roman temple in Rome, which was later converted into a Roman Catholic church, the church of San Lorenzo in Miranda.
+The Temple of Antoninus and Faustina was an ancient Roman temple in Rome, which was later converted into a Roman Catholic church, San Lorenzo in Miranda.
 It is located in the Forum Romanum, on the Via Sacra, opposite the Regia.

 Temple

+Roman denarius depicting Faustina the Elder and the exterior of the Temple of Antoninus and Faustina.

-The temple was constructed by the Emperor Antoninus Pius, beginning in 141 AD.
+Antoninus Pius initiated the temple's construction in 141 AD.
 It was initially dedicated to his deceased and deified wife, Faustina the Elder.
 Because of this, Faustina was the first Roman empress with a permanent presence in the Forum Romanum.
 When Antoninus Pius was deified after his death in 161 AD, the temple was re-dedicated to both Antoninus and Faustina by his successor, Marcus Aurelius.

 The building stands on a high platform of large grey peperino tufa blocks.
-The latter of two dedicatory inscriptions says, "Divo Antonino et Divae Faustinae Ex S.C." meaning, “For the divine Antoninus and for the divine Faustina, by decree of the Senate.”
+The latter of two dedicatory inscriptions says, Divo Antonino et Divae Faustinae Ex S.C.
+(For Deified Faustina, by decree of the Senate).
+(Note: Translated by Claridge.)

-Copper alloy coin featuring the Temple of Antoninus and Faustina.
-141-161 CE.
-The British Museum.

-The eight monolithic Corinthian columns of its pronaos are 17 m in height.
+The eight monolithic Corinthian columns of its pronaos, made of Karystian marble, are 17 m in height.
 The rich bas-reliefs of the frieze under the cornice, featuring griffins, acanthus scrolls, and candelabra, were often copied from the sixteenth through the nineteenth centuries.